Pumpkin: Health Benefits, Uses & Tasty Recipes

 Pumpkins are packed with nutrients like proteins, carbs, carotenoids, vitamins, and minerals.
 A cup of raw pumpkin has just 30 calories, 1 gram of protein, and 7.5 grams of carbs.
 It also has 0.6 grams of fiber.

-Choosing canned pumpkin without salt boosts the nutrition even more.
+Choosing canned pumpkins without salt boosts the nutrition even more.
 It has 83 calories, 2.7 grams of protein, and 19.8 grams of carbs.
 Plus, it offers 7.1 grams of fiber per cup.

 Pumpkins are full of important vitamins like A, B1, B2, B3, B5, B6, B9, C, D, E, and K. They also have key minerals like iron, copper, manganese, and potassium.
 This makes pumpkins a great food for your health and well-being.